 Your surgery will be performed at our state-of-the-art QUAD A-certified surgical center under local anesthesia with intravenous sedation or general anesthesia.
 The surgeon for your capsulectomy in Bloomfield Township makes a small incision under the fold of your breasts (inframammary fold), following which he dissects the superficial implant pocket to remove the entire implant and the surrounding scar tissues.
 Once all the scar tissues are removed, he cleans the breast implant pocket and closes the incisions.

 The post-surgery recovery process is different for everyone.
 You can expect swelling, tenderness, numbness, and bruising around the breasts for a few weeks.
 You will have to wear compression garments or support bras for a few weeks to reduce swelling.
 While you can resume low-level activities in a week, the entire recovery process may take 4 to 6 weeks.
 You must follow Dr. Khan’s post-surgery aftercare guidelines to ensure optimal safety and minimize the risk of complications.

 Why choose Dr. Khan?

 Dr. Khan is a double board-certified plastic and reconstructive surgeon, explant specialist, and breast implant illness advocate.
 He is deeply empathetic and strictly avoids breast implant enhancements because the risks are not worth it.
 Furthermore, he specializes in the en bloc capsulectomy technique, which is currently the gold standard in breast implant removal.
-Please schedule an appointment to explore your breast implant removal options.
+Please schedule an appointment to explore your options for a capsulectomy in Bloomfield Township.